-April 28, 1942 – White protestors line up at the entrance to Sojourner Truth as round two prepares to get under way.
+April 28, 1942 – White protesters line up at the entrance to Sojourner Truth as round two prepares to get under way.

-Note the protestor with the oversized chunk of wood in his hand and his completely unabashed demeanor as he stands in front of the police car.
+Note the protester with the over sized chunk of wood in his hand and his completely unabashed demeanor as he stands in front of the police car.

 fighting for ourselves."

 This time Mayor Jeffries was better prepared.
 In tandem with 1,100 Detroit police officers, Jeffries requested and was granted 1,600 National Guardsmen to secure the route and site.
 Round two went to the black tenants.

 The inconclusive showdown that was Sojourner Truth simply escalated raw feelings between the races to a near riot status.
 Everyone seemed to know that somewhere in the future there would be a rematch to settle old scores once and for all.
 Sojourner Truth was a portent of things to come.